rehacekleos/vr_dashboard_be/README.md

-# NodeJS structure template

-This is template of NodeJS application.
-Template contains 3 layer architecture and connection to MongoDb database
+# VR dashboard server

+This server is used to record and retrieve Vr data from various applications.
+The server supports multi-organization.

-## Template Structure
+## Application Structure

 #### `/app` Application logic
 #### `/bootstrap` Defining different types of server